Red Rackham's Treasure: Influences

 Calculus was visually based upon the scientist Auguste Piccard.

 Red Rackham's Treasure introduced Professor Cuthbert Calculus to The Adventures of Tintin, who became a recurring character.
 Hergé had made use of various eccentric professors in earlier volumes of the series, such as Sophocles Sarcophagus in Cigars of the Pharaoh, Hector Alembick in King Ottokar's Sceptre, and Decimus Phostle in The Shooting Star, all of whom prefigure the arrival of Calculus.
 The character's deafness had been inspired by a colleague whom Hergé had worked with years earlier at Le Vingtième Siècle.
 Visually, Calculus was based on a real scientist, the Swiss inventor Auguste Piccard, who had been the first man to explore the stratosphere in a hot air balloon in 1931.
 Hergé had observed Piccard walking about Brussels on a number of occasions, however the character of Calculus would be notably much shorter than Piccard.
-Hergé named this character Tryphon Tournesol; while the surname meant "sunflower", the forename was adopted from a carpenter named Tryphon Beckaert whom Hergé had encountered in Boitsfort.
+Hergé named this character Tryphon Tournesol; while at one level the surname meant "sunflower", the expression "papier tournesol" refers to litmus paper, used to measure pH levels or acidity, and the forename was adopted from a carpenter named Tryphon Beckaert whom Hergé had encountered in Boitsfort.
 Tryphon Tournesol was later renamed Cuthbert Calculus in the English translation and Balduin Bienlein (the surname meaning "Little Bee") for the German translation.